 Its goal is to force people to ditch their cars in order to alleviate one of world’s worst traffic congestion.

-Luxembourg is set to become the world’s first country to make all of its public transportation free to its over 600,000 citizens.
+Luxembourg today became the first country in the world to provide public transport for free to all its over 600,000 citizens.

-Late last year, Luxembourg made headlines when the newly re-elected prime minister Xavier Bettel and the coalition government announced that they will lift all fares on trains, trams and buses in March 2020.
+Last year, Luxembourg made headlines when the government announced its plans lift all fares on trains, trams and buses in March 2020.

-The ultimate goal of Luxembourg, a country whose traffic congestion is among the worst in the world, is to force people to ditch their cars in order to alleviate some of the worst traffic congestion in the world.
+The ultimate goal of the small but wealthy nation is to force people to ditch their cars in order to alleviate some of the worst traffic congestion in the world